Air Group One Staff

 Christopher is currently the Director of the MCAS Miramar Air Show and the Director of the Flying Leatherneck Aviation Museum.
 He is Vice President of the Southwest Council of Air Shows, a Regional Council of the International Council of Air Shows (ICAS) and was formerly the Executive Director and Air Show Director for Air Show San Diego, and had previously assisted on the: MCAS Miramar Air Show, Hangar 24 Air Fest and Davis Monthan AFB Air Show.

 As a Pilot, he's planned and executed numerous aviation events including Commemorative Flyovers for the: Holiday Bowl, San Diego Padres, USS Midway Museum, and Borrego Days Annual Festival, as well as, on-camera performances for a Travel Channel series airing in late 2017.
 Additionally, Christopher produces FlyDays!, a monthly community outreach event with vintage airplanes, classic cars, live music and great food.

-Outside the Aviation industry, Christopher was an Executive in the Financial Services Industry for 20 years and has sat on the Board of several non-profit Organizations.
+Outside the Aviation industry, Christopher was an Executive in the Financial Services Industry and has sat on the Board of several non-profit Organizations.